Multivariate Gaussian Approximation for Random Forest via Region-based Stabilization: Main results: Rates of multivariate Gaussian approximation

 In particular, a main part of our proof of Theorem~\ref{thmrfw} and Corollary~\ref{thmrf} is related to bounding the cumulative distribution function (in terms of $k$) of the Poisson probability that $x$ is in the set of $k$-PNNs to $x_0$ denoted by $\mcal{L}_{n,k}(x_0)$.
 This plays a key role in controlling the size of the region of stabilization and results in the $k^\tau$ term in the numerator of~\eqref{eq:unifrates}.
 In Lemma \ref{lowertightk}, we establish a lower bound in $k$ matching our upper bound.
 This is due to the fact that, as $k$ increases, for points $x$ in a set of substantial measure, the probability that $x$ is in the region of stabilization given by $\mbb{P}(\textup{Poi}(\varpi)<k)$, where $\varpi=n\int_{\rec(x_0,x)}g(z)dz$, is close to 1, meaning that the region of stabilization is substantially large; see Lemma \ref{lowertightk} for more details.
 Hence, the $k^\tau$ term cannot be further improved using the current proof technique (i.e., using region-based stabilization and Stein's method).
 Resolving this question of optimal $k$ dependency, either by demonstrating that the order of $k$ is necessary or by improving the $k$ dependency is thus an important open question.

 \end{Remark}

 \begin{Remark}[Optimality in $n$] In terms of $n$, our bounds are presumably optimal.
-This can be noted, by considering the response $\bm{y}_{\bm{x}}$ to be integer-valued. \citet[Lemma 4.1]{pekoz2013degree} prove that for integer-valued functionals \eqref{sumofscore}, it leads to a lower bound matching the classical Berry-Esseen upper bound mentioned above in terms of $n$, we then have the claimed optimality result. \end{Remark}
+This can be noted, by considering the response $\bm{y}_{\bm{x}}$ to be integer-valued. \citet[Lemma 4.1]{pekoz2013degree} prove that for integer-valued functionals \eqref{sumofscore}, it leads to a lower bound matching the classical Berry-Esseen upper bound mentioned above in terms of $n$, we then have the claimed optimality result.
+Moreover, under additional assumptions of the weights and the smoothness of the regression function, we can have an improved polynomial decaying rate, which is similar to the $k$NN based random forest.
+See the discussion in Section \ref{sec:kpnn-and-knn} for details. \end{Remark}

 \begin{Remark}[Extension to bagging random forests] As mentioned in Section \ref{sec:intro},~\cite{wager2014asymptotic}, \cite{mentch2016quantifying} and \cite{peng2022rates} studied the bagging random forest based on sub-sampling from the entire training data to construct the base-learners.
 Particularly, this random forest is in essence expressible in the form of a U-statistic, given by